slightlynybbled/tkmats/readme.md

 # Installation

-Installation is as easy as `pip install tkate`.
+Installation is as easy as `pip install tkmats`.

 # Usage

 You must set up your test so that it can successfully execute on the [MATS](https://github.com/slightlynybbled/mats).
-Once it is set up there, then you are just a couple of lines away from converting an ATE-based test to a TkATE.
+Once it is set up there, then you are just a couple of lines away from converting an ATE-based test to a TkMATS.

 We will start with the example application located within the ATE repository.
 The high-level functional bits are copied here for reference: